-The pilot implementation of the online Engineering Graphic course at Cañada College was successful.
+The pilot implementation of the online Engineering Graphic course at Cañada College in Fall 2015 was successful.
 Students in the online course performed at least as well (if not better) than the students in the face-to-face section in the identical tests that were given to both groups.
 The percentage of students who completed and passed the course was higher for the online section than the face-to-face section.
-Results of the student survey also indicate a high rate of satisfaction with the online course and the resources available for the course.
-Among the five online students who have previously taken at least one other online class, the online graphics class was rated highly effective (4 responses) or effective (1) compared to other online classes they have taken.
+Results of the student survey also indicate a high rate of satisfaction with the online course and the resources available for the course, with all of the online students who have previously taken an online course rating the online Graphics class to be more effective or effective compared to previous online courses that they have taken.
 The results of the student surveys also indicate a higher overall satisfaction with the course and the lab experience among online students when compared to the face-to-face students.
+A serious limitation of the study presented in this paper from the Fall 2015 implementation is the variability of conditions brought about by two different instructors teaching the two sections of the course; the online section was taught by a full-time, more experienced instructor who also developed the course materials, and the face-to-face section was taught by an adjunct instructor who taught the graphics course for the first time.
+The lower retention and success rates for the F2F section compared to those for the online section may be attributed to the limited teaching experience of the adjunct instructor who taught the F2F class.
+In fact, this instructor taught the same Graphics course using the same curriculum in a F2F setting in Spring 2016 at College of San Mateo, which is one of the three community colleges in the San Mateo Community College District together with Cañada College and Skyline College.
+For the Spring 2016 Graphics class at College of San Mateo, out of the 28 students 26 were retained and 23 passed, or a retention rate of 92% and a success rate of 83%.
+These rates are significantly higher than those for the Cañada College F2F Graphics class taught by the same instructor.